Category Archives: 1962 Films

 Grade: B+

-Not the best-known film adaptation of the famous 1910 French novel by Gaston Leroux, but the most horrific.
+It’s not the best-known film adaptation of Gaston Leroux’s famous 1910 French novel, but it is the most horrific.

-Hammer Horror Productions getting their hands on this is a significant win since the story is perfectly suited for the horror genre.
+Hammer Horror Productions’s acquisition of this is a significant win since the story is ideally suited for the horror genre.

 The possibilities for a macabre telling are endless.
 Terence Fisher, a familiar director in Hammer films, is back at the helm to mix the dreariness of a musty London theater with the creepy face mask of its lonely and wounded inhabitant.

-I’ve said it before but it bears repeating in this review.
-It’s impressive to notice the astounding achievements the Horror films obtained by making lemonade out of lemons budget-wise.
-The limited funds necessitated creativity which can be seen in every series frame, especially the colorful sets and costumes.
+I’ve said it before, but it bears repeating in this review: The horror films achieved astounding achievements by making lemonade out of lemons budget-wise.
+The limited funds necessitated creativity, seen in every series frame, especially the colorful sets and costumes.

 Dastardly Composer Lord Ambrose D’Arcy, wonderfully played by Michael Gough, and his bullied backer, Harry Hunter (Edward De Souza), struggle to find a replacement for the female lead in their new opera after she quits and flees town in the wake of a gruesome theater murder.